gnostr-org/gnostr-nips/docs/README.md.txt

                     URL
   --------------------------------------------------------------------------------

+Please update these lists when proposing new NIPs.

 Criteria for acceptance of NIPs

-1. They should be implemented in at least two clients and one relay &ndash; when applicable.
+1. They should be fully implemented in at least two clients and one relay &ndash; when applicable.
 2. They should make sense.
 3. They should be optional and backwards-compatible: care must be taken such that clients and relays that choose to not implement them do